visgl/deck.gl/docs/api-reference/deck.md

 #### `effects` (Array)

-The array of effects to be rendered, refer to effect's documentation to see details
+The array of effects to be rendered, a lighting effect will be added if an empty array is supplied, refer to effect's documentation to see details
 * [LightingEffect](/docs/effects/lighting-effect.md)

 ### Configuration Properties